arturoam00/evoman_strategies/README.md

 The cleanest example of what one might want to do with this is in the file `main.py`.

 Some parameters are loaded from a configuration object `config.json` and a single evolutionary simulation is run using the base class `BaseEvolution`.
-The environment for the simulation is the one from __EvoMan__ with a couple of irrelevant modifications.
+The environment for the simulation is the one from __EvoMan__ with a couple of non important modifications.
 For each generation in the simulation, one can access to the different variables of interest as shown.
 ```python
 # main.py